-Our draft decision is to increase Transpower's DY23 'standard incentive rate base capex allowance' for the purposes of the base capex expenditure adjustment
+Our final decision is to increase Transpower's DY23 'standard incentive rate base capex allowance' for the purposes of the base capex expenditure adjustment

-- 3.32 Our draft decision is to increase the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for DY23 by \$2.1 million.
-This will change the incremental approved listed project base capex determined in 2023 from \$17.7 million to \$19.8 million and increase the approved standard incentive rate base capex allowance from \$291.6 million to \$293.7 million in Schedule C4 of the Transpower IPP determination. - 3.33 The base capex allowances are for fungible pools of capital expenditure.
-They were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended.38 - 3.34 Any forecast capital expenditure for the Transmission Pricing System (TPS) development capex for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$291.6 million specified by clause 31.2.5 and Schedule C4 (column 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IMs (ie, as for the IRIS opex allowance, the base capex allowance must be calculated on an expenditure basis rather than a commissioned basis).39 - 3.35 Transpower has confirmed that DY23 actual capex for the TPS development does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases in its application.
-This means the capex is all included in the updated standard incentive rate base capex allowance.
+- 3.34 Our decision is to increase the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for DY23 by \$2.1 million.
+This will change the incremental approved listed project base capex determined in 2023 from \$17.7 million to \$19.8 million and increase the approved standard incentive rate base capex allowance from \$291.6 million to \$293.7 million in Schedule C4 of the Transpower IPP determination. - 3.35 The base capex allowances are for fungible pools of capital expenditure.
+They were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended.

+&lt;sup>39 Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended, Schedule B1, term d.

+- 3.36 Any forecast capital expenditure for the Transmission Pricing System (TPS) development capex for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$291.6 million specified by clause 31.2.5 and Schedule C4 (column 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IMs (ie, as for the IRIS opex allowance, the base capex allowance must be calculated on an expenditure basis rather than a commissioned basis). - 3.37 Transpower has confirmed that the DY23 actual capex for the TPS development does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases in its application.
+This means that all of the capex is included in the updated standard incentive rate base capex allowance.

-Draft decision - forecast expenditure for DY24 and DY25
+Forecast expenditure for DY24 and DY25